DataBranner/transcription_on_apple/README.md

 ### QuickTime (v.
 10.3) playback:

 > There are those who consider that studies in harmony counterpoint if you are the exclusive province of the intended but if they reflect that theory must follow practice rarely proceeding into a chance we must realize that musical theory is not a set of directions for composing music it's rather the collected and systematize deductions gathered budgeting the practice of composers over Time and attempt to set forth what is O has been there compact it tells not how music but her music has been written in the past is the introduction to Harmony

----

-Original text I read from:

-> There are those who consider that studies in harmony, counterpoint, and fugue are the exclusive province of the intended composer.
-But if we reflect that theory must follow practice, rarely preceding it except by chance, we must realize that musical theory is not a set of directions for composing music.
-It is rather the collected and systematized deductions gathered by observing the practice of composers over a long time, and it attempts to set forth what is or has been their common practice.
-It tells not how music will be written in the future, but how music has been written in the past. — Walter Piston, Introduction to _Harmony_ (1941)

-The recordings I am using, edited to remove a garbled word and with five seconds of silence prepended, are also present in this repository.

 [end]